 If you receive a positive test result for COVID-19 in August, either before or during the con, you will not be allowed in the con space.

 Anyone sharing a hotel room with someone who has a positive test result will also not be allowed back into the con space, regardless of whether or not they are symptomatic.
 If you are concerned about the possibility of transmission from con roommates, we encourage booking your own room if possible.

-Any attendee, con staff included, who receives a positive test result during or in the two weeks after the con will be asked to fill out the con's COVID-19 reporting form, which will be available through this page and the con Discord during and after the con weekend.
+Any attendee, con staff included, who receives a positive test result during or in the two weeks after the con is asked to fill out the con's COVID-19 reporting form.

 If any positive tests are reported, that will be communicated to con attendees along with possible exposure sites and times.
 The con will not disclose the names / identities of attendees reporting positive test results.